Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Recommended Best Practices

-While Bradley-Terry model is particularly well suited for small, evenly distributed datasets, there are compelling reasons to use it in other scenarios, such as small uneven datasets or large, evenly distributed datasets.
-For small uneven datasets, Bradley-Terry's simplicity and ability to model pairwise comparisons make it a robust choice, even when the data distribution is skewed.
+For small, uneven datasets, Bradley-Terry's simplicity and ability to model pairwise comparisons make it a robust choice, even when the data distribution is skewed.
 It does not require parameter estimation, which allows it to handle small datasets efficiently without the need for complex adjustments or hyperparameter tuning, making it ideal for situations where uneven distributions might otherwise require additional preprocessing.

-In the case of large, evenly distributed datasets, Bradley-Terry can still be effective because of its scalability and ease of interpretation.
+In the case of large, evenly distributed datasets, Bradley-Terry is effective because of its scalability and ease of interpretation.
 For large data sets where the distribution of results is balanced, Bradley-Terry's ability to produce clear, interpretable rankings without adding excessive computational overhead is a significant advantage.
-Although more complex models such as Glicko can offer finer granularity in cases of large uneven data, Bradley-Terry’s efficiency and interpretability make it a viable alternative when computational simplicity and transparency are prioritized.
+Although more complex models such as Glicko can offer finer granularity in large, uneven data cases, Bradley-Terry’s efficiency and interpretability make it a viable alternative when computational simplicity and transparency are prioritized.